NuevoFoundation/workshops/content/english/datastruct/Arraylist/problem 1.md

 ## ArrayList Task 2: Getting Element

-<p>A restaurant selling Chinese food has just been opened nearby.
-A huge serious of orders has just come in and the manager has trouble keeping track of everything so he put it all in an ArrayList.
+<p>A restaurant selling Chinese food has just opened nearby.
+A huge number of orders has just come in and the manager has trouble keeping track of everything, so they have put it all in an `ArrayList`.
 Help finish the program to return the given string at a given index.</p>

 ```java